High Prices For Orphan Drugs Strain Families And Insurers

 Just before Christmas, the Whitbecks coped with another health scare.

 There was a blockage in Luke's chest port, an implanted catheter through which Cerezyme is delivered into his body each week.
 He needed surgery to fix it.
-Luke came down with pneumonia afterward but has recovered.
+He came down with pneumonia afterward but has recovered.

 "I hope in 2017 there are no hospital admissions," Meg Whitbeck said.
 Then she paused and recalled that the family hadn't yet seen all the bills from the port surgery.